sean2077/gopro-sdk-py/docs/quickstart.md

 ## Your First Connection

-### 1. Find Your Camera
+### 1. Prepare Your Camera

+!!! note "First-time Pairing"
+    For first-time pairing, you need to enable pairing mode on your GoPro camera.
+The exact steps vary by camera model.
+Please refer to the [GoPro Pairing Guide](https://community.gopro.com/s/article/GoPro-Quik-How-To-Pair-Your-Camera?language=en_US).

-First, make sure your camera is turned on and in pairing mode.
-Note the last 4 digits of your camera's name (e.g., "GoPro 1234" → use "1234").
+Note the last 4 digits of your camera's name (e.g., "GoPro 1234" → use "1234")

 ### 2. Simple Connection Test